 Kaufman Astoria’s Film Studios

 The history of the Kaufman Astoria Film Studios dates back to the 1920s, when the studios once belonged to Paramount Pictures and was one of the most important film studios in the US at the time.
-Paramount Pictures moved their studios to the West Coast and left behind empty film locations.
+Paramount Pictures moved their studios to the West Coast and left behind empty filming locations.

 In the late 1970s, the studios were declared a National Historic Landmark due to its importance to the city of New York City.
-In 1982, George S. Kaufman bought the studios and brought life back the film scene in Astoria.
+In 1982, George S. Kaufman bought the studios and brought life back to the film scene in Astoria.
 The complex now also includes the Museum of Moving Image and a restaurant.
 Several famous blockbusters have already been filmed here, such as “Wall Street–Money Does Not Sleep” and “Men in Black”.
 Kaufman Studios also produces US television series, such as the Netflix hit: “Orange is the New Black”.
 You can read more about the studios here.

 Shopping in Astoria Queens

-Hotels Near Astoria Queens
+Museums in Astoria Queens

 Below are neighborhoods near Astoria and that are worth checking out.